sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

     ![SAP Build Lobby](assets/open3.png)

-    On the left are a bunch of supporting / adminstrative tasks, including a place for defining events.
+    On the left are a bunch of supporting / administrative tasks, including a place for defining events.